-- sensed — what manipulations of the device can the sensors embedded in the device detect.
-The Augurscope was equipped with a GPS and an electronic compass (as is now common in mobile phones and other hand-held devices, but not at the time).
+- sensed — What manipulations of the device can the sensors embedded in the device detect?
+The Augurscope was equipped with a GPS and an electronic compass (now common in mobile phones and other hand-held devices, but not at the time).

-- desired — what functionality is wanted for the device.
-For example, the ability to look at the scene in different directions.
+- desired — What functionality is wanted for the device?
+For example, the ability to look at the scene from different directions.

-Having identified elements in these three categories one can use it to look for potential matches, mismatches and opportunities.
-Figure [[fg:sensed-desired]] shows the space of possible overlaps and gaps between these categories.
+Having identified elements in these three categories one can use the analysis to look for potential matches, mismatches and opportunities.
+Figure 9.9 shows the space of possible overlaps and gaps between these categories.

 In the centre are the things for which the device is already catering well: desired functionality for which there is an expected user action, which can be sensed using the existing sensors.
-The simple act if turning the device around fits in this area: if the user is looking in one direction and can see the historic reconstruction in that direction, it is natural to turn the device to face other ways, this can be sensed using the compass and so the desired functionality of exploring the 3D reconstruction is achieved.
+The simple act of turning the device around fits in this area: if the user is looking in one direction and can see the historic reconstruction in that direction, it is natural to turn the device to face other ways.
+This can be sensed using the compass and so the desired functionality of exploring the 3D reconstruction is achieved.

 However, the framework can be used as an inspiration or to identify opportunities for design.
-At the bottom is desired functionality that is currently not supported at all in the device, whilst at the top are actions that are expected and sensed but for which there is no currently desired functionality: can the latter be used to offer ways of achieving the desired functionality?
-One of the desired, but not supported features of the Augurscope was to explore caves beneath the castle grounds.
-The Augurscope permitted ‘flying’ above the ground (to see a bird’s eye view of an area) by tilting the Augurscope screen downwards, but while it may be expected that users might make the opposite upward movement and this could be sensed with the compass (top area), there was no desired function mapped to this.
-This suggests a potential way in which the unsupported cave-viewing functionality be mapped onto the upward tilt, sort of dropping into the ground, and then reversed by a downward tilt which would ‘fly’ back up to the surface.
+At the bottom is desired functionality that is currently not supported at all in the device, while at the top are actions that are expected and sensed but for which there is no currently desired functionality: can the latter be used to offer ways of achieving the desired functionality?
+One of the desired, but not supported, features of the Augurscope was to explore caves beneath the castle grounds.
+The Augurscope permitted ‘flying’ above the ground (to see a bird’s eye view of an area) by tilting the Augurscope screen downwards, but while it may be expected that users might make the opposite upward movement and this could be sensed with the compass (top area), there was no desired function mapped to that movement.
+This suggests a potential way in which the unsupported cave-viewing functionality could be mapped onto the upward tilt, like ‘dropping’ into the ground, and then reversed by a downward tilt which would ‘fly’ back up to the surface.

-Another key issue since the earliest days of human–computer interaction has been feedback — letting the user know what has happened.
-When you type on proper keyboard you can hear that you have typed a key as you hear the sound of it — the sound is natural feedback.
-However, in a noisy street you may not be able to hear this click of the key and so cash machines often make and additional loud beep for each key that you press.
-Without this you may be unsure that you pressed the key properly and so press it again.
-In some circumstances this may be fine as the second press may not do anything, or at least not be damaging, but in others pressing a key twice may not be what is wanted at all.
+Feedback — letting the user know what has happened — has been another key issue since the earliest days of human–computer interaction.
+When you type on a proper keyboard you can hear that you have typed a key as you hear the sound it makes — the sound is natural feedback.
+However, in a noisy street you may not be able to hear this click of the key and so cash machines often make an additional loud beep for each key that you press.
+Without this feedback you may press the key again because you are unsure whether you really pressed it the first time.
+In some circumstances this may be fine, if the second press does nothing, or at least does no harm, but often pressing a key twice is not what is wanted at all.

-These stages can be used to diagnose different kinds of problems.
-In particular James Reason [[Re90]] distinguished two kinds of human error: 1) mistakes where the user is trying to do the wrong thing and 2) slips where the user is trying to do the right thing, but in some way fails to achieve it.
-The former are effectively failures in stage 2 whereas the latter are failures of stages 3 and 4.
+These stages can be used to diagnose different kinds of problem.
+In particular, James Reason [Re90] distinguished two kinds of human error: 1) mistakes, where the user is trying to do the wrong thing and 2) slips, where the user is trying to do the right thing, but in some way fails to achieve it.
+The former are effectively failures in Stage 2 whereas the latter are failures in Stages 3 and 4.

-5. perceiving the state of the world (e.g. see alert box “file already exists”)
+- Stage 5. perceiving the state of the world (e.g. see alert box ‘file already exists’)

 All these stages critically depend on feedback, having sufficient information available from the world (including a computer system or electronic device) to work out whether the right thing happened.
-As in the execution side, failures can happen at different points.
-A small red light on the car dashboard may not be noticed at all (failure in stage 5), or if noticed the driver may think it means the petrol is nearly empty whereas it in fact means the engine is seriously malfunctioning (failure in stage 6).
+As in the execution stages, failures can happen at different points.
+A small red light on the car dashboard may not be noticed at all (failure in Stage 5), or if noticed the driver may think it means the petrol is nearly empty whereas it in fact means the engine is seriously malfunctioning (failure in Stage 6).